akashacms/akashacms-theme-bootstrap/guide/index.html.md

 "akashacms-theme-bootstrap": "akashacms/akashacms-theme-bootstrap#bootstrapv4",
 ```

+We are preparing to merge Bootstrap v4 support to the mainstream of this module.
+[See Pull Request](https://github.com/akashacms/akashacms-theme-bootstrap/pull/2)

 The `bootstrap`, `popper.js` and `jquery` modules don't provide any Node.js functionality, but are a quick way to access the Bootstrap and jQuery libraries.
 All of them can be retrieved using the corresponding CDN URL's, if you prefer.

 Once added to `package.json` run: `npm install` to download the packages.